 The Barnes Fund and Walsingham Lodge Trust charities have a corporate trustee called The Barnes Fund Trustee Ltd. It has nine Directors – all voluntary.
 For simplicity on this website we refer to them as trustees.
-We employ an Executive Director.
+We employ an Executive Director and Administrator.

 Our Executive Director